sooftware/seq2seq/README.md

 ## Intro

-This is a framework for Attention based Sequence-to-Sequence (seq2seq) models implemented in [Pytorch](https://pytorch.org/).
+`pytorch-seq2seq` is a framework for attention based sequence-to-sequence (seq2seq) models implemented in [Pytorch](https://pytorch.org/).
 We appreciate any kind of feedback or contribution.

 ![image](https://user-images.githubusercontent.com/42150335/80314394-59844280-882c-11ea-924b-a3d714c78324.png)